ju-c/stars/README.md

 - [aws-samples/aws-secure-environment-accelerator](https://github.com/aws-samples/aws-secure-environment-accelerator) - The AWS Secure Environment Accelerator is a tool designed to help deploy and operate secure multi-account, multi-region AWS environments on an ongoing basis.
 The power of the solution is the configura
 - [globophobe/django-semantic-admin](https://github.com/globophobe/django-semantic-admin) - ✨ Django Semantic UI admin theme
 - [andybrewer/mvp](https://github.com/andybrewer/mvp) - MVP.css — Minimalist classless CSS stylesheet for HTML elements
-- [OmenApps/django-model-info](https://github.com/OmenApps/django-model-info) - A Django Management Command for displaying details about your project's models
+- [OmenApps/django-model-info](https://github.com/OmenApps/django-model-info) - A set of Django Management Commands to help you understand and visualize your project's models
 - [django-crispy-forms/crispy-bootstrap5](https://github.com/django-crispy-forms/crispy-bootstrap5) - Bootstrap5 template pack for django-crispy-forms
 - [life-itself/web3](https://github.com/life-itself/web3) - Making sense of web3 & crypto.
 Introduction to key concepts and ideas.
 Rigorous, constructive analysis of key claims pro and con.
 A look at the deeper hopes and aspirations.
 - [squidfunk/mkdocs-material](https://github.com/squidfunk/mkdocs-material) - Documentation that simply works